camunda/camunda/docs/src/bpmn-workflows/tasks.md

 BPMN Modeler: [Click Here](/bpmn-modeler/tasks.html#add-inputoutput-mapping)

-Even if no output mapping is given, the job result is merged on top level into the workflow instance payload.
-This is the default output behavior.
+When no output mapping is defined, the job payload is by default merged on into the workflow instance payload.
-The output behavior is configurable via the `outputBehavior` attribute on the `<ioMapping>` tag.
+This default output behavior is configurable via the `outputBehavior` attribute on the `<ioMapping>` tag.
-It accepts three differents states:
+It accepts three differents values:

- * **MERGE** merges the job result on top level into the workflow instance payload, if no output mapping is specified.
-If output mappings are specified then it does a mapping specific merge.
+ * **MERGE** merges the job payload into the workflow instance payload, if no output mapping is specified.
+If output mappings are specified, then the payloads are merged according to those.
  *This is the default output behavior.*
- * **OVERWRITE** overwrites the workflow instance payload with the job result.
-If output mappings are specified, then the content is extracted from the job result, which then overwrites the workflow instance payload.
+ * **OVERWRITE** overwrites the workflow instance payload with the job payload.
+If output mappings are specified, then the content is extracted from the job payload, which then overwrites the workflow instance payload.
  * **NONE** indicates that the worker does not produce any output.
-It is not possible to use output mappings in combination with this behavior.
-The Job result will simply dropped.
+Output mappings cannot be used in combination with this behavior.
+The Job payload is simply ignored on job completion and the workflow instance payload remains unchanged.

 Example: